krayin/user-guide/docs/2.0/settings/webforms.md

 # Webforms

 Web forms simplify the process of capturing visitors' or users' information from your website into your CRM system.
-They are designed to automate the importing of data from websites into Zoho CRM.
+They are designed to automate the importing of data.
 Non-technical users find it easy to design and publish their web forms.

 ### Create Webforms in Krayin